ari-feiglin/biu-advanced-programming-knn/README.md

 These are all template methods intended to be versatile.
 Them being template methods also doesn't add any more complexity on our part (just for the compiler and your memory) so it was a win-win for us.
 The functions can be found in [knn-io.tpp](./lib/knn-io.tpp).

+### Streams and Serialization

+We also implemented streams and serilialization methods, detail on which can be found in this repository's wiki.

+## Socket Constants

+Because of the serialization we implemented, buffering was redundant and therefore not used.
+This is because the amount of data needed to be read is known at run time, as per our implementation of serialization for various objects.
+The port is left up to the user to determine, and the timeout for the socket was not specified (this may change for the next assignment when the server needs to actually be good).